7 Five Parameters

 Younger candidates tend to live much longer than older candidates after election.
 This makes sense.
 It is hard for an 80 year-old candidate to live for another 40 years after the election.

-7.1.3 Validity
+9.1.3 Validity

-Is the meaning of the columns consistent, i.e., can we assume validity?
-That is the heart of validity.
-To put it simply, does the column for lifespan in our Preceptor Table equate to the column for lifespan from our dataset.
+column in our Preceptor Table equate to same column in our data set.
 Again, we look to the source of our data: Barfort, Klemmensen, and Larsen (2020).

 The collection of birth and death dates for winning candidates is well documented.
 The birth and death dates for losing candidates, however, is not as easily gathered.
 In fact, Barfort, Klemmensen, and Larsen (2020) had to perform independent research for this information: